Do you know someone in jail?

 Grovetown, GA 30813

-We are unable to deliver phone messages to inmates, excpet in cases of emergency.
+We are unable to deliver phone messages to inmates, except in cases of emergency.
 A phone is provided for inmates to make collect calls.
 You must be willing to accept the charges.

 Money for Inmates

-Three sets of t-shirts, undergarments and socks will be accepted on behalf of the inmate.
+Only underwear will be accepted for the inmates.
+Only white in color underwear is accepted at this time.
 No items will be accepted which contain vulgar, distasteful or sexually-oriented material.
 Personal care items will be accepted.
-Examples are deoderant, shampoo, toothpaste and feminine hygeine producst.
+Examples are deodorant, shampoo, toothpaste and feminine hygiene products.

 No food, candy or soda will be accepted.

 Newspapers and/or magazines are accepted if mailed directly from the publisher.
 No vulgar, distasteful or sexually-oriented magazines will be accepted.
-Inmates may have a Bible and two hard cover or paperback books or puzzle books.
+Inmates may have a Bible, paperback books or puzzle books.
+No other hardback books are allowed.

 Visitation: Saturday and Sunday, 1-3 p.m., by appointment